How to Choose a Mental Performance Consultant

-Each sport psychology consultant possesses a specific set of skills that defines the scope of his or her competencies.
-Thus, when choosing a consultant, it is important for athletes, coaches/parents and athletic administrators to consider the following guidelines:
+Each mental performance consultant possesses a specific set of skills that defines the scope of their competencies.
+Thus, when choosing a consultant, it is important for athletes, coaches/parents, and athletic administrators to consider the following guidelines:

-1. Identify the types of sport psychology services you wish to receive.
+1. Identify the types of consulting services you wish to receive.

 2. Determine whether a prospective consultant has the appropriate training and possesses the necessary competencies (i.e., skill sets) to deliver those services.